smaurice101/readthedocs/docs/source/examples.rst

    * - **Example**
    * - :ref:`Real-Time IoT Data Preprocessing Example`

-       This will process IoT for anomalies, stream the results to a dashboad,
+       This will process IoT for anomalies, stream the results to a dashboard,

        build and push the container to docker hub, automatically create the